parnianshahkar/academic-website/_pages/about.md

 <!-- # Welcome! -->

 I am a third-year Computer Science PhD student at the [University of California, Irvine](https://uci.edu/).
-My research interests are:
+My research advisor is [Prof. Ioannis Panageas](https://panageas.github.io), and my research interests are:

 1. **Designing Algorithms under Uncertainty**
    I am interested in developing robust algorithms capable of handling uncertain inputs and dynamic environments.
 My work in this area covers topics such as online algorithms and algorithmic game theory.